 First of all, there’s a single website, a marketplace, to be exact, where thousands of vendors can sell their own handcrafted goods.

 You can seamlessly go from either of these social media networks to the website.
 If you liked any product featured in a post or a pin, you can proceed straight to checkout.
-I must say it’s a very wise decision: one doesn’t have time to think though and buys impulsively.
+I must say it’s a very wise decision: one doesn’t have time to think through and buys impulsively.
 I don’t think one regrets the decision afterwards though – just look at what they sell!

 There’s a smart mobile app as well, that’s integrated with the web marketplace tightly.
 The user experience is smooth, and it lacks the bright and shiny stickers, banners, etc. that do distract in apps like AliExpress.
 The tone is somewhat soothing, calming, meditative if you will – just like the rest of Etsy’s channels.